staffanm/ferenda/doc/intro.rst

 Introduction to Ferenda
 =======================

-Ferenda is a python library for downloading unstructured document collections, parsing them to add explicit semantic structure, and re-publishing the content with added information and an API.
-It uses the XHTML and RDFa standards for representing semantic structure, and republishes content as Linked Data.
+Ferenda is a python library and framework for transforming unstructured document collections into structured Linked Data.
+It helps with downloading documents, parsing them to add explicit semantic structure and RDF-based metadata, finding relationships between documents, and publishing the results.

+It uses the XHTML and RDFa standards for representing semantic structure, and republishes content using Linked Data principles.

 It works best for large document collections that have some degree of internal standardization, such as the laws of a particular country,